NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 ``dgmaprpc``.

-Unlike the previous section, here we will use an external DEM to map-project onto, rather than creating our own.
+Unlike the previous section, here we will use an external DEM to mapproject onto, rather than creating our own.
 We will use a variant of NASA SRTM data with no holes.
 Other choices have been mentioned earlier.

 It is important to note that ASP expects the input low-resolution DEM to